 On December 20, 2018, the Hemp Farming Act was passed into law and legalized industrial production of hemp in the United States.
 This comes after medical and recreational cannabis was made legal in many states across the country.

-Cannabis, in general, has found its place among other supplements aimed at improving general wellness, as well as those being used for medicinal purposes.
+Cannabis, in general, has found its place among other supplements aimed at improving general wellness, as well as for medicinal purposes.
 Research on hemp oil and cannabis-derived CBD oil has shown that they are both able to provide wellness benefits such as relieving pain, fighting acne and relieving stress and tension.